 If you have been the victim of a sexual assault in Texas, you have certain rights under state law.
 These include the right to protect yourself, be treated fairly and with dignity, and sue your attacker to collect damages.

 Working with an experienced and compassionate Dallas sexual assault victim lawyer and keeping your rights in focus can help you get through the uncomfortable aftermath of abuse.
-At Crowe Arnold & Majors, LLP, we make protecting the rights of assault victims a priority.
+At Crowe Arnold & Majors, LLP, our attorneys for sexually abused victims make protecting their rights a priority.
 We fight against individuals, institutions, and insurance companies who are on the defendant’s side.

 As the survivor of a sexual assault in Texas, you have the right: